What Local Offices Can I Run for?

 List of New York elections covered in Ballotpedia in 2021

-The chart above shows that elections for school boards, city governments, and ballot measures all appear in the 2021 election cycle.
+The chart above shows that elections for school boards, city governments, and ballot measures appear in the 2021 election cycle.

 1. Who are my elected officials?